All Practice Areas

 What to Expect

-We begin with a free, no-obligation consultation to evaluate your case and explain your legal options in plain language.
+We begin with a free, no-obligation consultation to evaluate your case, explain your legal options in plain language, and give you an honest assessment of what your claim may be worth.

-We calculate the full value of your claim, including future medical costs, lost earning capacity, and pain and suffering — not just current bills.
+We calculate the complete value of your claim — including future medical costs, lost earning capacity, and non-economic damages like pain and suffering — not just the bills you have received so far.

-If the insurance company refuses to offer fair compensation, we are fully prepared to file suit and take your case to trial.
+If the insurance company refuses to offer fair compensation, we file suit and take your case to trial.
+We are fully prepared to litigate in Georgia and South Carolina courts, and insurance companies know it.

-You receive regular updates throughout the process and have direct access to Chandler Bowers — not just a paralegal or case manager.
+You receive regular updates throughout the process and have direct access to attorney Chandler Bowers — not a paralegal, not a case manager, and not an answering service.

 Your Rights